stepCriterion.glm: Variable Selection in Generalized Linear Models

 scope

 an (optional) list, containing components lower and upper, both formula-type objects, indicating the range of models which should be examined in the stepwise search.
-By default, lower is a model with no predictors and upper is the linear predictor of the model in model.
+As default, lower is a model with no predictors and upper is the linear predictor of the model in model.

 ...

 further arguments passed to or from other methods.
-For example, k, that is, the magnitude of the penalty in the AIC/QICu, which by default is set to be 2.
+For example, k, that is, the magnitude of the penalty in the AIC/QICu, which by default is set to 2.

 Details

-The "hybrid forward stepwise" algorithm starts with the simplest model (which may be chosen at the argument scope, and by default, is a model whose parameters in the linear predictor, except the intercept, if any, are set to be 0), and then the candidate models are built by hierarchically including effects in the linear predictor, whose "relevance" and/or "importance" in the model fit is assessed by comparing nested models (that is, by comparing the models with and without the added effect) using a criterion previously specified.
+The "hybrid forward stepwise" algorithm starts with the simplest model (which may be chosen at the argument scope, and As default, is a model whose parameters in the linear predictor, except the intercept, if any, are set to 0), and then the candidate models are built by hierarchically including effects in the linear predictor, whose "relevance" and/or "importance" in the model fit is assessed by comparing nested models (that is, by comparing the models with and without the added effect) using a criterion previously specified.
 If an effect is added to the equation, this strategy may also remove any effect which, according to the previously specified criterion, no longer provides improvement in the model fit.
 That process continues until no more effects are included or excluded.
 The "hybrid backward stepwise" algorithm works similarly.

 Value